scylladb/scylla-monitoring/docs/source/monitor_troubleshoot.rst

 * For Manager server: from 56090 to 5090
 * For Manager Agent: from 56090 to 5090

-For backward compatibility, Scylla Monitoring 3.5 default configuration reads from **both** Manager ports, old and new, so you do not have to update the Prometheus configuration when upgrading to Manager 2.2
+For backward compatibility, Scylla Monitoring Stack 3.5 default configuration reads from **both** Manager ports, old and new, so you do not have to update the Prometheus configuration when upgrading to Manager 2.2